Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Research Design and Methods

 \subsubsection{The Cursor IDE}

-Cursor~\cite{cursor} is an AI-powered IDE built as a fork of VS Code with agentic capabilities integrated into the development workflow.
-Unlike code completion tools that suggest individual lines, Cursor's Agent mode enables autonomous, goal-directed behavior: navigating entire codebases, understanding project architecture across multiple files, making multi-file edits, running terminal commands, executing tests, and iteratively debugging code with minimal human supervision.
-Developers can use Cursor for feature implementation, refactoring, test generation, documentation, and bug fixing within their native development environment.
-They are able to choose between frontier models from OpenAI, Anthropic, and Google, either through Cursor's built-in service or through their own API keys.
+Cursor~\cite{cursor} is an AI-powered IDE built as a VS Code fork with agentic capabilities integrated into the development workflow.
+Unlike earlier code completion tools, Cursor's agentic mode enables an autonomous, goal-directed AI workflow: The agent can navigate entire codebases, infer project architecture across multiple files, make multi-file edits, run terminal commands, execute tests, and iteratively debug code, with humans mainly serving as supervisors rather than traditional coders.
+Using this workflow, developers can rely entirely on AI for feature implementation, refactoring, test generation, documentation, and bug fixing within their native development environment.
+They can choose between frontier models from OpenAI, Anthropic, and Google, either via Cursor's built-in service or their own API keys.

-We study Cursor for two reasons.
+We chose Cursor as our main study case for two reasons.
 First, our preliminary exploration found widespread and growing adoption compared to competing tools, providing sufficient statistical power for causal inference.
-Second, Cursor allows optional configuration files (e.g., \Code{.cursorrules}) that direct the AI agent's behavior~\cite{cursor-rules}.
-When developers commit these files to version control, we observe a clear, timestamped adoption event in the git history.\footnote{While scalable, our identification strategy also has limitations that we address through robustness checks detailed in Section~\ref{sec:limitations}.}
+Second, Cursor is among the earliest to allow optional configuration files (e.g., \Code{.cursorrules}) in the git repository to direct AI behavior~\cite{cursor-rules}, leading to an adoption event proxy timestamp in the version control history and a scalable identification strategy based on these files.
+However, this identification strategy also has important limitations (Section~\ref{sec:limitations}), which we will address through robustness checks (Section~\ref{sec:robustness}).